 - Present dashboards, unlike Discover reports, can be custom designed for each of the 3 main device modalities: desktop, tablet and phone.
 This means, designers can have 3 independent designs for each device within a given dashboard definition.
 If designers do not supply a specific design, the application will auto-optimize the content for display on a given device.

 - Publish publications are rendered with specific document types, with specific sizes and settings.
 The mobile devices therefore do nothing other than open the content as is.

-Before the mobile framework can be deployed, it needs to be enabled and configured in the admin console.
-Mobile access in Pyramid is governed centrally from the mobile settings section in the admin console - under “Mobile” section, In “Device Settings” tab:
+Before the mobile framework can be deployed, it must be enabled and configured in the admin console.
+Mobile access in Pyramid is governed centrally from the mobile settings section in the admin console - under “Mobile” section, In the “Device Settings” tab:

 Check-off which mobile operating systems the application will operate on.
 If both boxes are unchecked, the native mobile devices will not be supported on the platform - and mobile access will be blocked.